byroot/byroot.github.io/_posts/2024-12-29-optimizing-ruby-json-part-4.markdown

 `320` and `640`.
 A slot can't grow in size, so in the above scenario where we appended to a string, nothing changes, Ruby will still have to "spill" the content on the string on the heap by calling `malloc`.

-If we ask Ruby upfront for a larger string, it will make sure to allocate a larger slot for it if that allows it to be embedded.
+However, if we ask Ruby upfront for a larger string, it will make sure to allocate a larger slot for it if that allows it to be embedded.

 In the diff above I call `rb_str_buf_new(state->buffer_initial_length - 1)` or `rb_str_buf_new(511)`, so on Ruby 3.2+, Ruby will allocate a `640B` wide slot for us, allowing us to store up to `640 - 24 - 1 = 615` bytes before having to spill on the heap, and given our micro-benchmark only needs `34B`